8xFF/rfcs/text/0005-media-webrtc-sdk.md

 }
 ```

-## 4.2 Connect request
+## 4.2 Connect Establishment

-Client can prepare some senders or receivers before connect to server.
-When client connect to server, it will send a connect request to server.
+Before connecting to the server, the client needs to prepare the following:

-Client must to prepare:
+- Enable WebRTC connection with data channel.

-- WebRTC connection with datachannel enabled.
+- Create a list of senders and receivers.
-- List of senders and receivers.
+- Generate WebRTC OfferSDP.

-- WebRTC OfferSDP.
+Once the client is ready, it can send a connect request to the server.

 **_Endpoint_**: `POST GATEWAY/webrtc/connect`